 Screenwriters Nicole Perlman and Meg LeFauve wrote the first draft of the script, turning it in in December 2016.
 The duo were eventually replaced with Geneva Robertson-Dworet, whose first major screenplay is 2018's Tomb Raider.
 Although Robertson-Dworet rewrote Captain Marvel's script, the crux of the story Perlman and LeFauve wrote will be retained in the final cut.

 Captain Marvel was originally slated to enter production in March 2018, but cameras started rolling on the project in January 2018.
 As it turns out, Marvel Studios was awarded $20.7 million in tax credits if they started filming the movie within 180 days of receiving the credit.
 Otherwise, the credit would expire.
 And that 180-day frame concluded in late January, hence why principal photography began much earlier than expected.
 However, Marvel was allowed to put the production on a 120-day hiatus - after completing filming for one or two weeks - and return in March without losing the tax credit.
-Filming finished in July.
+Filming finished in July; however, Captain Marvel started undergoing reshoots in November.